home > volunteer kindergarten teacher > apply for this program

 The accommodations

-Most of the accommodation is with host-families.
-The host family is usually the school owner.
-There are always other people in the house as well; and they would be willing to provide you some assistance.
-You would be placed in the same location with another volunteer - except you specifically state that you prefer to be placed alone.
+Most of the accommodation is with carefully-selected host-families, with a couple of dedicated volunteers’ apartments.
+You would be placed in the same home with another volunteer — except you specifically state that you prefer to be placed alone.
 Volunteers coming as a pair or couple will not be placed with other volunteers in the same bedroom.
-The volunteer(s) have their separate room - with a lock and key.
-There are two beds in the volunteers' room; each with a mattress and in most cases a table and chair.
+Volunteer(s) have their separate room – with a lock and key.
+There are two beds in the volunteers’ room; each with a mattress and in most cases a table and chair.
 It is advisable to bring along a mosquito net and a spare bed sheet.
 Many homes have a shower and flush toilet.
-In others you would have to manage with a bucket of water and a pit toilet - more likely in smaller towns and villages.
+In others you would have to manage with a bucket of water and a pit toilet – more likely in smaller towns and villages.
 Laundry is usually done with a couple of buckets.
+Back to top

 The feeding

 You will be served three meals daily.
 Breakfast is usually tea/ coffee/ oats or corn porridge and bread with jam/ butter/ egg omelet.
 Lunch could be plantain or rice or yam with vegetable stew or similar.
 Dinner could be rice, yam, pasta or plantain with vegetable sauce or stew or soup.
-For dessert you'd be served an orange or pineapple.
+For dessert you’d be served an orange or pineapple.
+Back to top

 Entertainment and sight-seeing

 Weekends are free days.
 You may choose to travel out of town to see the many interesting sights and sounds in other parts of Ghana or hang out with your fellow volunteer(s) and/or locals in the neighbourhood.
-VIGS-GHANA frequently puts together sight-seeing trips: as a volunteer on one of our programs, you'll first be given the option to sign-on to our tours.
-The remaining slots will be offered to the general public
+VIGS GHANA frequently puts together sight-seeing trips: as a volunteer on one of our programs, you’ll first be given the option to sign-on to our tours.
+The remaining slots will be offered to the general

 Minimum qualification required of volunteers for the program